Friday, July 11, 2025

 The proposition reads: every multitude partakes in some way or another of the One.
 We take 'multitude' to be represented by a mereological relational system in the form of a tree.

 Consider the following interpretation.
-Proclus assumes that no tree can have more than a countably infinite number of branches because, for him, there is no infinity greater than countable infinity (the cardinality of the natural numbers).
+Proclus assumes that no tree can have more than a countably infinite number of nodes (and hence branches) because, for him, there is no infinity greater than countable infinity (the cardinality of the natural numbers).

 Hence there does not exist a tree in which every node has at least one successor and a fortiori in which each node has infinitely many successors- because then the set of branches would be of the cardinality of the continuum.